Rawbelle Gully 1

 The nickname was first used by my uncle when I was a youth.
 The years of that young stockman and dozer driver are now a distant memory.

 I was born in country Queensland and spent my early childhood on a cattle property situated along the Nogo River.
-As a five-year-old, I would go out into the paddocks with my father and I've felt a strong connection to that landscape ever since.
+As a child, I would often go out into the paddocks with my father and I've felt a strong connection to that landscape ever since.